 Being a student can be intimidating, confusing, and just plain difficult!

 So for these first few days, you get to vent about it!
 No kidding.
 Share your concerns with each other.
 Maybe give each other some advice or just a good old bit of support.
 Believe me — instructors have many of the same worries you do, even if we’ve been teaching for a while.
 I also promise not to hijack the conversations, either!

 - PLAY with the website.
 You can’t break it.
 Honestly.
 I’ve tried.
 Click around on all the tabs.
 See what’s there!
 We’ll be doing a great deal of work here this semester, so make yourself familiar with the room.

-- Start with one word that describes how you’re feeling about this course as we get started.
+- WRITE: a new post: Start with one word that describes how you’re feeling about this course as we get started.
 No need to explain, but you can if you want to.